 - You will gain additional perspective by examining politics through different lenses, particularly a Christian worldview.

-The political science minor provides understanding that can be useful in a variety of careers in private and public political organizations, such as those in local government, journalism, international organizations, political campaigns, interest groups/associations, and colleges or universities.
+The political science minor provides understanding that can be useful to you in a variety of careers in private and public political organizations including: local government, journalism, international organizations, political campaigns, interest groups/associations and colleges or universities.

 General Education Prerequisites

 |PS 120||American Politics and Society||3|

 |PS 390||Religion and Politics in America||4|